 When cruising with most major lines, passengers will have an automatic gratuities fee added to their onboard account.
 This is generally around $15 a day and is divvied up among all service crew.
 The idea is that it’s an easy and hassle-free way of ensuring all service staff are taken care of.
+Currently, many cruise lines have auto-tipping systems in place.
+Amounts vary from line to line and depend on an array of variables including suite class, voyage duration, and destinations.
 If you’d like to raise or lower your daily contribution, just visit the purser’s desk and ask to adjust or opt out of the auto-tipping amount.

 If you would prefer to tip on a cash basis, that’s absolutely fine.
 However, you’ll need to ensure you have plenty of change on hand.
 In general, stateroom stewards, butlers, bartenders, and waiters all expect around $5-$7 a night.

 When should you tip on a cruise?